InDifferent/ES-scraper/README.md

   -v          verbose output
   -f          force re-scraping (ignores and overwrites the current gamelist) -p          partial scraping (per console)
-  -l          i'm feeling lucky (use first result if the score is greater than 1) -name       the "name" from es_settings.cfg - this sets the path for the gamelist
+  -l          i'm feeling lucky (use first result if the score is greater than minscore) -minscore   defines the minimum score used by -l
+              - defaults to 1
+  -name       the "name" from es_settings.cfg - this sets the path for the gamelist
               - must be used with platform option
               (ex: mame)